 When to see a doctor

-If you experience chest pain or think you might be having a heart attack, call 911 or your local emergency number.
+If you have chest pain or think you might be having a heart attack, call 911 or your local emergency number.
 If you don't have access to emergency medical services, have someone drive you to the nearest hospital.
 Drive yourself only as a last resort.

 Risk factors for SCAD include: